Wimbledon to be canceled due to pandemic, limited scheduling options, according to German tennis official

 Assuming the U.S. Open is held as scheduled, Aug.
 24-Sept.
 13, Wimbledon's cancellation will reduce the number of Grand Slams held in 2020 from four to three at a time when the game's greatest players are fighting age and younger rivals to add to their career tally of major championships.

-Roger Federer, who'll turns 39 in August, leads all men with 20 Grand Slam titles.
+Roger Federer, who'll turn 39 in August, leads all men with 20 Grand Slam titles.
 Rafael Nadal, who will turn 34 in June, has 19.
-And Novak Djokovic, 32, claimed in 17th in winning the Australian Open, the first major of 2020.
+And Novak Djokovic, 32, claimed his 17th in winning the Australian Open, the first major of 2020.

 On the women's side, Serena Williams is without peer in the modern era, with 23 Grand Slam singles titles.
 Yet at 38, she is chasing the one goal to elude her: tying and surpassing Margaret Court's record 24 majors.